jamesallardice/Progressive.js/README.md

 # Progressive.js

 Progressive.js is a simple JavaScript library that allows you to interact with DOM elements before the DOM is reported to be "ready".
-You could, for example, replace `<select>` elements with custom structures to provide an enhanced user experience.
-With Progressive.js, you can eliminate the annoying flash of unstyled content that occurs during the time between rendering and JavaScript running on DOM load.
+You could, for example, replace `<select>` elements, or checkboxes, which are notoriously difficult to style, with custom structures to provide an enhanced user experience.

+## What does it do?

+As mentioned previously, Progressive.js allows you to interact with DOM elements before the DOM has finished loading.
+Normally, you would need to wait until the DOM is ready before attempting to select or modify an element, since that element may not exist until that point.
+Progressive.js will execute a callback function any time elements with specific class names are added to the DOM.
+Therefore, it allows you to achieve two main things:

+- Minimize flashes of unstyled content that appear for the time between page render and JavaScript execution on DOM ready
+- Automatically apply JavaScript to elements that are dynamically inserted into the DOM later on

 ## How do I use it?